caromerom1/Vinilos-MISO202315/README.md

 - Open the latest available version of Android Studio

+- Open `/app/build.gradle.kts` file and ensure all the gradle dependencies of the project are installed and synced

 - Open any file containing tests

 - Click on the button on the right side of the line number that matches the name of the class that contains tests

+## Build App

+To build the app follow these steps:

+- Open the latest available version of Android Studio

+- Open `/app/build.gradle.kts` file and ensure all the gradle dependencies of the project are installed and synced

+- Click on `build` menu on the top bar

+- Hover on Build bundle(s) / APK(s)

+- Click on Build APK(s)

+- The APK will appear on the following route `app/build/outputs/apk/debug/app-debug.apk`